AnoukSmet/Dog-Health-Tracker/README.md

 Also here I have created a form with the various inputfields.
 For date I have again used the datepicker with future dates disabled as you shouldn't be able to log for future data.
 I have set the default date to 'today' to improve the user experience as most often, you will add a log for 'today'.
+I have made the decision to allow multiple logs per day as some users would like to create a log in the morning and one in the evening for example.
+This can depend on the user wanting to add a log twice per day as he/she feeds the dog twice per day etc.
 For the activity I have not added any metrics etc because it can vary a lot depending on the user and the dog (example: playing with a stick can also be seen as activity for some users)
 For the weigth I have inlucded metrics (kg, grams, pounds and ounces) which are the most important weight metrics being used.
 For the food I have included the same metrics.